Why Invest in Commercial Pest Control?

 Immediate Liability and Emergency Response

 When wasps attack customers or employees, the immediate costs extend far beyond medical bills.
-Emergency room visits for severe allergic reactions average $3,000-$8,000, but that's just the beginning.
-According to the CDC, approximately 3% of adults have severe allergic reactions to stinging insects, meaning any customer interaction with wasps carries serious liability risk.
+Emergency room visits for severe allergic reactions average $3,000-$8,000, according to the CDC, but that's just the beginning.
+Approximately 3% of adults have severe allergic reactions to stinging insects, meaning any customer interaction with wasps carries serious liability risk.

 Consider what happens during a wasp incident at your business: operations halt immediately, emergency services may be called, affected areas must be evacuated, and depending on nest location, you might need to close entirely until professional removal occurs.
 For restaurants, retail stores, or service businesses, even a four-hour closure during peak hours can cost thousands in lost revenue.